Medicaid and Long-Term Care Planning

 Long-term care refers to a wide spectrum of services and support that help an individual perform everyday activities.
 Long-term care can be provided in a nursing home, assisted living facility, or other setting, and may include medical care, therapy, 24-hour care, personal care, and custodial care (homemaker services).
 There are usually many people involved in the long-term care decision.
 These include spouse and family, medical and legal professionals, and insurance providers.

 Advice from all these parties are needed to make the best decisions and Zolton is here to consult on the legal aspects.
 Our expertise may help you save that nest egg you have worked so hard for.
-Call now for your free initial consultation.

 Common Long-Term Care Terms